Akarin-project/Akarin/README.md

 Contributing
 ---
-* Feel free to open an issue if you have any problem with Akarin.
+* Feel free to open an [Issue](https://github.com/Akarin-project/akarin/issues) if you have any problem with Akarin.
-* Pull Request is welcomed, Akarin use [Mixin](https://github.com/SpongePowered/Mixin) to modify the code, you can checkout `sources` folder to see them.
+* [Pull Request](https://github.com/Akarin-project/akarin/pulls) is welcomed, Akarin use [Mixin](https://github.com/SpongePowered/Mixin) to modify the code, you can checkout `sources` folder to see them.
 Moreover, add your name to the [LICENSE](.github/LICENSE.md) if you want to publish your code under the [MIT License](.github/licenses/MIT.md).
 * If you want to join the [Akarin-project](https://github.com/Akarin-project) team, you can send an email to `kira@kira.moe` with your experience and necessary information.
 Besides, welcome to join our [TIM Group](https://jq.qq.com/?_wv=1027&k=59q2kV4) to chat.

 ![Akarin project](https://i.loli.net/2018/05/13/5af7fbbfbcddf.png)